 7. Creates a Positive Culture

-We have previously outlined on this website how the presence of a surveillance camera positively influences the behaviour of the recorded subject.
+We have previously outlined on this website how the presence of a surveillance camera positively influences the behavior of the recorded subject.

-Typically this behaviour change relates to the prevention of criminal acts, but the same is also true for encouraging adherence to safe working practices on a job site
+Typically this behavior change relates to preventing criminal acts, but the same is valid for encouraging adherence to safe working practices on a job site.

 Workers will be aware of the presence of the cameras and understand their working practices have to follow the safety standards that have been set.

-There is the potential for this to be viewed negatively, and employees being ‘spied’ on, so it is important to communicate when and how you are operating the cameras and present adequate justifications for the use.
+There is the potential for this to be viewed negatively and employees being ‘spied’ on, so it is essential to communicate when and how you are operating the cameras and present adequate justifications for their use.

-Ultimately, safety is critical for everyone, but it is equally important for a company culture that staff are engaged with your methods.
+Ultimately, safety is critical for everyone, but it is equally vital for a company culture that staff are engaged with your methods.

-To get a no-obligation quote for your sites just click the button below and fill out a quick contact form.
+To get a no-obligation quote for your sites, click the button below and fill out a quick contact form.